AbsaOSS/cobrix/README.md

 ### Schema collapsing

-Mainframe data often contain only one root GROUP.
-In such cases such a GROUP can be considered something similar to XML rowtag.
-Cobrix allows either to collapse or to retain the GROUP.
-To turn this on use the following option:
+Mainframe data often contains only one root GROUP.
+In such cases, this GROUP can be considered similar to an XML rowtag.
+Cobrix allows either collapsing or retaining the GROUP.
+To enable this, use the following option:

 ```scala
 .option("schema_retention_policy", "collapse_root")